- Many people have confusion on which one to use either the Google Chrome incognito mode or a VPN with a browser.

-When you use a VPN with Chrome Incognito mode, all your internet traffic will be routed via the encrypted channel by the VPN, and the no-logging policy gives you full privacy.
+When you use a VPN with Chrome Incognito mode, all your internet traffic will be routed via the encrypted channel by the VPN, and the no-logging policy gives you total privacy.

 So, for example, when you use private browsing mode, you are not logged in to Google or any other services.
-This will prevent the service providers to store the cookies and targeting your ads based on your searches.
+This will prevent the service providers from storing the cookies and targeting your ads based on your searches.

-On top of this, the VPN will reroute your network traffic to a different location, not allowing the websites to see your real IP address.
+On top of this, the VPN will reroute your network traffic to a different location, not allowing the websites to see your actual IP address.

 You can check out our guide on the best VPNs to use with Google Chrome.
-If you do not wish to install a separate VPN app and want to use a VPN extension, we have got you covered in our guide on 5+ Best Chrome VPN extensions to protect your online privacy.
+If you do not wish to install a separate VPN app and want to use a VPN extension, we have got you covered in our guide on the best Chrome VPN extensions to protect your online privacy.

-Apart from this, if you are experiencing Chrome VPN issues, then you can check out our guide on how to fix it and if you are facing VPN not working with Google Chrome, then we have a guide that will fix the issue as well.
+Apart from this, if you are experiencing Chrome VPN issues, you can check out our guide on how to fix it, and if you are facing VPN not working with Google Chrome, then we have a guide that will also resolve the issue.